cypress-io/cypress-documentation/source/guides/guides/plugins-guide.md

 Currently the node version we use is `6.5.0`.

-This gets regularly updated (next version will be in the `8.x.x` range) so you'll likely be able to use all the latest ES7 features.
+This node version gets updated regularly (next version will be in the `8.x.x` range) so you'll likely be able to use all the latest ES7 features.

 {% endnote %}